 As an observable we consider the population of the first level, i.e., $M=|1\rangle\langle 1|$.
 As our basis, in this case, we use the generalized Gell-Mann operators~\cite{Bertlmann2008}.
 This basis can be split into three distinct categories, namely, the symmetric and antisymmetric matrices $B_{j,k}^{\mathrm{symm}}$ and $B_{j,k}^{\mathrm{anti}}$, respectively, for $1\leq j<k\leq d$, and the diagonal matrices $B_{l}^\mathrm{diag}$ for $1\leq l\leq d-1$.
 Explicitly, they are given by

-By combining these three sets of matrices into a single set with appropriate re-indexing this becomes the basis $\mathbf{B}$.
-The definition we employ here may differ from some definitions used elsewhere by a factor of $\sqrt{2}$, such that, in our case they fulfill the orthonormality relation $\Tr(B_nB_m)=\delta_{n,m}$.
+By combining these three sets of matrices into a single set, with appropriate re-indexing, this becomes the basis collected in $\mathbf{B}$.
+The definition we employ here may differ from some definitions used elsewhere by a factor of $\sqrt{2}$, such that, in our case, the basis matrices fulfill the orthonormality relation $\Tr(B_nB_m)=\delta_{n,m}$.

-With this form of the basis at hand one can use Eq.~\eqref{eq:A2} to establish the probability distribution of the entries of $\mathcal{A}$ assuming Haar randomness of the unitaries $U_n$.
-However, since the explicit distribution of the matrix entries of Haar random unitaries is not readily accessible~\cite{Zyczkowski1994}, the explicit form of the distribution of the $\mathcal{A}_{n,m}$ can be derived using an approximation of the entries of the unitaries by independent complex Gaussian random variables~\cite{Hiai2000,Jiang2005}, as shown in Appendix~\ref{app:case1}.
+With this form of the basis at hand, one can use Eq.~\eqref{eq:A2} to establish the probability distribution of the entries of $\mathcal{A}$ assuming Haar randomness of the unitaries $U_n$.
+The explicit form of the distribution of the $\mathcal{A}_{n,m}$ can be derived using an approximation of the entries of the unitaries by independent complex Gaussian random variables~\cite{Hiai2000,Jiang2005}, as shown in Appendix~\ref{app:case1}, even though the explicit distribution of the matrix entries of Haar-random unitaries is not readily accessible~\cite{Zyczkowski1994}.